jamtagteam/jamendo-contest/README.md

 * Django
 * django-tastypie

-Installation Instructions
+Installation Instructions - Live demo
 ------------------------------

-You can visit our [homepage](http://jamtag.offsetlab.net) for this project where you can download the xpi file of the extensions and just drag and drop it to your firefox.
+You can visit our [homepage](http://jamtag.offsetlab.net) for this project where you can try out the live demo we prepared and download the xpi file of the extension.
+Installing it is really easy just drag and drop it into your open firefox window, then when prompted click install.
-Or if you prefer just click [here](http://jamtag.offsetlab.net/media/jamtga.xpi) ...
+Or if you prefer just click [here](http://jamtag.offsetlab.net/media/jamtag.xpi) to download the extension...

 Issues
 ------------------------------